AlexisCosano/DevCodex/README.md

 - There are no sound effects (yet!).
 - You cannot win while using God mode at the moment.
 - It's lacking feedback, but it will improve soon!
+- The enemies don't respawn when the player dies, only when the level resets.
+- There is no grounded enemy.
+- The flying enemy doesn't have animations.
+- DO NOT resize or move around the game's window.
+If you do so, the player will fall endlessly and you will have to reset the level.
+- The enemies' states are currently not saved.
+- The enemies and the environment can start vibrating on specific spaces of the level.

 ----------------------------------------------------------------------